Transmission of material in this release is embargoed until

 Not seasonally adjusted CPI measures

-the index was unchanged prior to seasonal adjustment.
+month, the index rose 0.1 percent prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)

-percent over the last 12 months.
-For the month, the index fell 0.1 percent
+1.5 percent over the last 12 months.
+For the month, the index rose 0.1 percent

 on a not seasonally adjusted basis.
-Please note that the indexes for the post-2012 period are
+Please note that the indexes for the past

 Brief Explanation of the CPI